menalb/IISARRBlueGreenDeploy/README.md

 Remove a single instance from the web farm.
 In the load balancer, sets the node as not available for new connections and drain all the existing connections.

+## Warm-up instance (warmup.ps1)

+Example of a request to an hypothetical URL that is the endpoint of the newly deployed instance.

 ## Enalbe Farm Node (enableFarmNode.ps1)